TypeCellOS/BlockNote/packages/website/docs/docs/introduction.md

 ## About BlockNote

-BlockNote is a block-based rich-text editor for [React](https://reactjs.org/), focused on providing an excellent out-of-the-box experience with minimal setup.
+BlockNote is a block-based rich-text editor for [React](https://reactjs.org/), focused on providing a great out-of-the-box experience with minimal setup.

 With BlockNote, we want to make it easy for developers to add a next-generation text editing experience to their app, with a UX that's on-par with industry leaders like Notion or Coda.